 As Pete Evans explains in the book from which this recipe is taken, “If you’ve been to a farmers’ market or visited a festival lately you may have noticed the queues around one stall in particular – the gozleme stall.”
 Too right, Pete!

 I thought this recipe would be complicated and taste nowhere near as good as the ones the ladies at the markets make, but it was pretty tasty.
 The ingredients were simple, and having never made bread before, the dough was incredibly easy to make.
-I replaced the plain yoghurt with Greek, and dried mint for fresh, which didn't seem to affect the overall taste.
+I replaced the plain yoghurt with Greek, and dried mint for fresh, which didn’t seem to affect the overall taste.
 The results?
 Delicious.
 I would definitely make them again.
 The cons?
 I didn’t roll the dough out enough, and they were quite thick.
-Nevertheless my husband and I managed to polish them off.
+Nevertheless our family managed to polish them all off.

 Preparation and Cooking Time: 60 minutes

 4 tbs tomato juice